unm-historiography/2019-fall/08-enlightenment/s-rick.md

 6.	**Conclusion**

-In his conclusion, Lemon foreshadows the coming chapter on Hegel.[18]
+In closing, Lemon foreshadows the coming chapter on Hegel.[18]
 In quoting Sabine, lemon makes it clear that while **Burke**’s ideas originate from an man of “powerful intelligence”, “he **could not have given systematic form to them**.”
 What Burke intuited, Sabine and Hegel later rationalized the “logic of history.”[19]
 Lemon leaves the reader with his typical ‘_you decide_.’

 ### Footnotes
 [^1] M.C.
 Lemon. _Philosophy of History_ (New York: Routledge, 2003), 169.